Chaffelson/whoville/README.md

-# Hortonworks HDF 3.0 Simple Autodeployment
+# Hortonworks HDP 2.6.1+ / HDF 3.0+ Simple Autodeployment

-A set of quick deployment scripts and supporting artefacts to deploy Hortonworks whoville's: HDP/HDF vanilla Sandboxes
+A set of quick deployment scripts and supporting artefacts to deploy Hortonworks whoville: HDP/HDF vanilla Sandboxes

 ##### To Deploy: New HDF3 Sandbox on an AWS Instance
 Status: Complete.
 Tested with build HDF3.0.0-453